-Corso get’s a lot of questions as to the best way to start a new major project.
-Quite frankly, it’s something that it always in a bit of a flux for us.
-We know that we can always create a better process, reduce the back and forth questions, and spend development time making everything better.
-So we’re going to tell you how we start major projects currently.
+Corso hears a lot of questions as to the best way to start a new major project.
+Quite frankly, it’s something that is always in a bit of flux for us.
+We know that we can create a better process for our customers, reduce the back and forth questions, and spend development time making everything better.
+So we’re going to tell you how we start projects currently.
 When we update the process, we’ll let you know about that as well.

 Building a SCADA and an MES is a process that is fluid.
 When we go in to talk to a new potential facility, we show them some of the work that we do, and their mind explodes.
 (Mostly metaphorically, every once in a while, there are a few tears.)
 After the fourth or fifth screen, they probably are not going to remember that we can integrate their phone systems, create a push-pull integration with their ERP, and put the whole thing in the cloud.
 Try explaining every minor detail and the conversation is lost.
 Corso has built enough of these systems to let us know what every customer needs and what many want, so we start there.
 Typically, after hours of discussion at various levels, a scope, and an agreement, we’re ready to start.

 Our philosophy is that we’re going to treat everyone well and when the first part of the work is done, we are going to want to continue to work together.
 When there is a good working relationship, this is almost always the case.